sassoftware/restaf-demos/README.md

 # @sassoftware/viya-assistantjs - Build your own AI ASSISTANT for SAS Viya

 @sassoftware/viya-assistantjs is a light weight JavaScript library to help SAS users build AI Assistants with minimal coding.
-It supports the Assistant from openai and Azure
+This  version supports OpenAI Assistant.

+> A note on azureai Assistant support:
+ The support for Azureai Assistant is temporarily disabled until azureai Assistant is upgraded to use V2 of openai Assistant.

 See [documentation here](https://sassoftware.github.io/viya-assistantjs/)